Arashhs/Computational-Intelligence-Programming-Task-1/README.md

-# Computational Intelligence HW1 Programming
+# Computational Intelligence Programming Task
 Solving NP-Complete problems using Genetic Algorithms and Evolution Strategy for my Computational Intelligence course.
 In the first code, I solve the Steiner Tree Problem using Genetic Algorithms.
 Second problem is an optimization problem, I have implemented an ES algorithm to find the global minimum of the Eggholder function.
 In the final question, I have implemented a GA algorithm to find an answer for a Constraint Satisfaction Problem (CSP) problem.